The Meagle has an incredible sense of smell.

 Before you adopt the Meagle from a rescue shelter, you must know how to take care of one.
 You would also need to contact breeders to understand what kind of issues your dog could face.
 Here are a few tips on how to take care of the Meagle:

-You would need to see these dogs with 1 and a half cups of high-quality dog food.
+You would need to see these dogs with 1.5 cups of high-quality dog food.
 This would ideally be split into two meals across the day.
 The only foods that you need to avoid are the same that other dogs cannot digest, like onions, garlic, and chocolate.

 Even though these dogs have short coats, they can shed moderately.
 Brush their coat weekly to remove loose and dead hair from their body.
 You can use a hound mitt to brush their fur, helping you to bond deeply with your pet.

-You would also need to brush their teeth 2-3 times weekly o avoid any dental problems.
+You would also need to brush their teeth two to three times weekly to avoid any dental problems.
 Also, check your Meagle’s ears for any possible infection.

 It is moderately easy to train these dogs.
 They might not be the quickest to learn but they are also not the slowest.
 Sometimes, training these dogs could be difficult for first-time owners, since they tend to have independent personalities.

-Consistency is the key with these dogs.
-Use positive reinforcement in the process of training them (as scolding could be detrimental to their mental health.
+Consistency is key with these dogs.
+Use positive reinforcement in the process of training them (as scolding could be detrimental to their mental health).

 Even though these dogs are small and compact they have a lot of energy stored in them.
 It requires a lot of exercise and mental stimulation daily to keep them content.
 They can easily be left for hours in a backyard, enjoying the excitement of free play.
 Make sure your fence is strong and secure to prevent them from escaping during this playtime.